webforj/webforj-documentation/docs/layouts/flex_layouts.md

 Flex layout's properties can be grouped into two categories: properties that apply to the items within a layout, and properties that apply to the layout itself.
 The flex layout, or the parent element, is a box/container that can contain one or more components.
 Everything inside a Flex Layout is called an item or child element.
 The Flex Layout provides some robust alignment capabilities, which can be achieved with the help of either container or item properties.

 :::tip
-The DWCJ's layout component follows the pattern of [CSS's flexbox layout](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Webforj's layout component follows the pattern of [CSS's flexbox layout](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 However, these tools are made to be utilized fully in Java, and do not require the application of CSS outside of the Java API methods provided.
 :::

 ### Container Properties